starterblocks/starterblocks/readme.txt

-=== StarterBlocks ===
+=== Gutenberg Page Builder Blocks Library – StarterBlocks ===
 Contributors: dovyp, starterblocks, redux
 Donate link: https://paypal.me/dovyp
 Tags: block, blocks, gutenberg, gutenberg blocks, page builder, block editor, block library, editor, templates, library, template, designs, quick
-Requires at least: 5.2
+Requires at least: 5.4
-Tested up to: 5.4
+Tested up to: 5.5
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 Requires PHP: 5.6
 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-The largest open template library for the WordPress gutenberg block editor.
-Free yourself from limitations and lock-in.
-Make pages in seconds, and discover new powerful blocks available today.
+Supercharge the Gutenberg editor with over an ever-growing library that will help you build your website in minutes!

 == Description ==
-= StarterBlocks - The Largest Gutenberg Template Library =
+<strong>StarterBlocks - The Gutenberg Template Library</strong>

-StarterBlocks allows you to see all that’s possible with the new Gutenberg Block Editor.
-You can browse an ever-growing library of designs to see all the different possibilities.
-Choose from over 700+ sections and full page designs to create your perfect web page.
+Supercharge the Gutenberg editor with nearly 1,000 pre-made templates.
+Don't start from scratch, start with StarterBlocks!

+Browse our ever-growing library of templates to see what is possible within Gutenberg.
+We take care of all dependency installation for you.
+You will be able to discovery what's possible and implement any design on your website in virtually no time at all.

 Worried that our templates may not work with your theme?
 No problem!
 With our page templates you can transform any site into exactly what you want it to be.
-Don’t waste hours trying to recreate a web page you love.
-Instead click a button and it’s on your own website where you can start customizing it for your needs.
+Don’t waste hours trying to recreate a template you love.
+With a click of a button it is own website where you can start customizing it for your needs.
 Missing a plugin the template needs?
 No worries, we’ll even help you install what you need, all from the Gutenberg editor.

 And what’s more is we are block agnostic.
 That’s a fancy way of saying we don’t force you to use our blocks.
 So that means if you ever want to uninstall StarterBlocks you can.
 We have zero vendor lock-in here.
 We believe in freedom of choice, not product dependence.
-With over 700 section designs and full site designs, it’s safe to say StarterBlocks will give you a step up from the competition.
+Let us help you give your website a step up from the competition.
 So why not give it a try, you’ll be glad you did.

 = Your Feedback Matters =
 Please pass your suggestions and feedback to us via the support forum to help us improve the plugin.
 Found a way to fix some code, feel free to submit a pull request to our [GitHub repo](https://github.com/starterblocks/starterblocks).